Monasteries of Ladakh

 Stakna Monastery

 Stakna Monastery is less than an hour from Leh.
 Stakna means Tiger’s Nose and the monastery is named so because of its appearance.
 Built in 1580, the monastery features wall paintings, silver-gilded chorten, and a statue of Arya Avaloketesvara.
 It overlooks the Indus river and Stok range.
-A small number of monks live here
+A small number of monks live here.
+Stakna Monastery belongs to the Drukpa (Dragon) school of Tibetan Buddhism.

 Phyang Monastery